 Eastleigh

 § This page gives an overview of the Eastleigh local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Eastleigh lies between Southampton and Winchester, centred on a modern town with shopping centres and cultural venues.
 The River Itchen flows through, with riverside walks, wildlife habitats, and historic water meadows.
 Chandlers Ford and Hedge End are suburban hubs, while surrounding countryside includes woodlands and the South Downs National Park.
 Eastleigh is marked by its blend of suburban life, river landscapes, and access to scenic countryside.

-The administrative boundary of Eastleigh can be viewed on OpenStreetMap: District Boundary of Eastleigh.
+The administrative boundary of Eastleigh can also be viewed on OpenStreetMap: District Boundary of Eastleigh.

 Key Facts about Eastleigh